 What are other space agencies doing in this area?

-The German Aerospace Center recently launched an AI assistant to support its astronauts in their daily tasks onboard the International Space Station.
+In 2018, the German Aerospace Center (DLR) launched an AI assistant to support its astronauts in their daily tasks onboard the International Space Station.
 Fully voice-controlled CIMON (Crew Interactive MObile companioN) is able to see, speak, hear, understand and even fly!
+CIMON returned after 14 months, but CIMON-2 arrived in December 2019 to replace it.

 NASA has also cooperated with Google to train its extensive AI algorithms to effectively sift through the data from the Kepler mission to look for signals from an exoplanet crossing in front of its parent star.
-This successful collaboration has led to the discovery of two new exoplanets previously missed by human scientists.
-After its initial success the project will now plough through data from other missions to continue its search.
+This successful collaboration quickly led to the discovery of two new exoplanets previously missed by human scientists.
+After its initial success the project is ploughing through data from other missions to continue its search for new planets.

 Machine learning algorithms can be used to quickly identify and cluster the debris that comets leave in their wake, for example so that decisions on collision avoidance manoeuvres can be anticipated.